nickmachnik/codon-degeneracy/README.md

     "Vertebrate Mitochondrial",
     "Vertebrate Mitochondrial")
 ```
+The ORFs returned are there for sanity checks.
+The default behaviour is to select the first ATG codon
+as start.

+> NOTE: The rates of neutral substitutions reported by this function are merely a lower bound,
+> as they do not include the possibility of multiple substitutions per site.

 There are more useful and well documented functions under the hood, which I enourage to explore by browsing the code.